-- 6.1 Local authorities and bus operators are required to meet a tight timescale if the funding is to be secured. - 6.2 29 April 2022 Draft Enhanced Partnership plan and scheme are to be submitted, and EP commences.
-This follows the 28-day operator objection period and engagement with statutory consultees.
+- 6.1 Local authorities and bus operators are required to meet a tight timescale if the funding is to be secured. - 6.2 30 June 2022 Draft Enhanced Partnership plan and scheme are to be submitted Once funding is confirmed the EP is to be made.